instantOS/instantos.github.io/docs/screenshots.md

 ## Keybindings

-The default screenshot shortcuts are maintained in the [instantWM keybindings reference](hotkeys.md#screenshots).
+The default screenshot shortcuts are listed in the [instantWM keybindings reference](hotkeys.md#screenshots).

 ::: details installation on third party systems